 Imperial Valley College welcomes you and wishes to take this opportunity to congratulate you on your decision to accept the challenge of further education.
 This catalog is your guide to and through this college and the many educational programs which it offers.
-In it you will find the information which you must have to succeed.
-In it also are those rules and regulations which govern not only the college, but you, the student, as well.
-It is your obligation to become thoroughly familiar with its contents.
+You will find the information which you must have to succeed and those rules and regulations which govern the college and each student.
+It is your obligation to become thoroughly familiar with the content of the catalog.
 It has been prepared with your success in mind!